-Туре The ESP engine to use.
+Type The ESP engine to use.
 Set this parameter to AndNotThen.

 Input0 The first input track.
-This track must be an output track produced by another task.
+This track must be an output track produced by produced by other tasks.

 InputN One or more additional input tracks.
-These must be output tracks produced by other tasks.
-TimestampCondition (Optional) Specifies time limits for matching records, based on the record timestamps.
-LuaScript (Optional) The name of a Lua script that defines conditions for a discarding a record from the first track.
-For information about writing the script, see Write a Lua Script for an ESP Engine, on page 301.
+These must be output tracks record timestamps.

+TimestampCondition (Optional) Specifies time limits for matching records, based on the discarding a record from the first track.
+For information about writing the script, see Write a Lua Script for an ESP Engine, on page 303.